-There are dozens of premium shops and marketplaces to be found all around the Internet.
-Usually these are popular vendors which sell various types of digital products – e-books, website templates, tutorial videos, icons, graphics, the list goes on for a while.
+There are many premium shops and marketplaces to be found all around the Internet.
+Usually, these are popular vendors who sell various types of digital products – e-books, website templates, tutorial videos, icons, graphics, the list goes on for a while.
 But the idea behind these eCommerce stores is earning money by selling digital goods as opposed to physical items.

 I would like to use this guide as a reflection into how you can build high-quality digital products.
 Even if you aren’t launching your own store online it’s still a good idea to consider the quality of the items you’re building.
 So many custom freebies are online these days between thousands of digital artists across the globe.
 But talented web professionals can always tell the difference between quality and shoddy workmanship.

 Probably the first step you should take is examining other talented work by very talented artists.
 365psd always has fantastic resources which relate to icons, vectors, and web graphics.
 But additionally you can locate freebies related to other ideas such as desktop software and open source code snippets.